microdotblog/indie-microblogging/Part 6/Banning users.md

 As covered in previous chapters, this is not censorship.
 Banning Alex Jones limits his ability to use other platforms to amplify his message to followers, but he still had his own web site and podcast.
 Removing a podcast listing from Apple’s podcast directory (or from Spotify or Overcast) does not prevent a podcaster from broadcasting, because Apple does not host the podcast audio files directly.
 Jones would just need to do the extra work of getting his message out to followers on his own.
 Platforms have no obligation to help him.

+Snap founder Evan Spiegel, in [an interview with The Verge][16], talked about the confusion over free speech on private platforms:

+> I think the interesting thing is that we do seem to be in the middle of a very odd misunderstanding of the First Amendment, which is designed to protect individuals and businesses from the government.
+Companies can all decide whatever they want to put on their platforms.
+They’re well within their rights to do that as private businesses.

+Private companies effectively can’t violate the First Amendment.
+One of Elon Musk’s early actions after taking over Twitter — publishing the so-called Twitter Files, a collection of internal documents — attempted to prove a sort of collusion between Twitter employees and Democrats, to limited success.

 Apple also removed the Infowars app from the App Store.
 While Jones can still have his articles on his own web site, removing the iOS app is a little more tricky than removing a podcast, because there is no other way to distribute iOS apps directly.
 If Apple would open up iOS to side-loading, their job to curate the App Store becomes easier because developers have another path to direct distribution.

 ----

 No chapter on banning users is complete without revisiting the elephant in the room: Donald J. Trump.
 For years, Twitter and Facebook defended their decision to keep Trump on their platforms, but that certainty from leadership kept getting chipped away at.
 First flagging Trump’s posts as inaccurate.
 Then limiting their ability to be retweeted and spread.

 The reaction when Trump tweeted a journalists email address was typical of the baby steps to rein in Trump’s use of the platform to incite.
-[Twitter locked his][16] account until he removed tweet:
+[Twitter locked his][17] account until he removed tweet:

 > A Twitter spokesperson tells me that President Trump’s account was locked after he shared the NY Post columnist’s email address, and that to unlock his account, he had to agree to delete that tweet.

 With the 2020 election, the momentum to de-platform Trump became too great to ignore.
 There was a tipping point where the threat of violence became inarguable.
-Attorney General Merrick Garland said in a [2021 announcement about countering domestic terrorism][17] that the justice department is focused on violence, not on ideology.
+Attorney General Merrick Garland said in a [2021 announcement about countering domestic terrorism][18] that the justice department is focused on violence, not on ideology.
 “We do not prosecute people for their beliefs.”

 Social networks have a different role than the government.
 For hate speech that could amplify threats of violence, social networks do have a responsibility to stop online speech potentially bringing physical harm into the real world.

-Casey Newton captured this shift against Trump [in a post for his newsletter Platformer][18], written on January 6th, the day of the insurrection at the US Capitol.
+Casey Newton captured this shift against Trump [in a post for his newsletter Platformer][19], written on January 6th, the day of the insurrection at the US Capitol.
 Casey had previously opposed Twitter de-platforming Trump, but he couldn’t defend that position any longer:

 > By inciting the violent occupation of the US Capitol, Trump has given up any legitimate claim to power.
 In 14 days, barring catastrophe, he will be out of office.
 The only question is how much damage he will do in the meantime — and we know, based on long experience, that his Twitter and Facebook accounts will be among his primary weapons.

-The next day, [Mark Zuckerberg announced][19] that the temporary block on Trump’s account would be extended indefinitely.
+The next day, [Mark Zuckerberg announced][20] that the temporary block on Trump’s account would be extended indefinitely.
 Mark outlined why the insurrection was the clear turning point to take action because amplified political speech had spread to violence:

 > Over the last several years, we have allowed President Trump to use our platform consistent with our own rules, at times removing content or labeling his posts when they violate our policies.
 We did this because we believe that the public has a right to the broadest possible access to political speech, even controversial speech.
 But the current context is now fundamentally different, involving use of our platform to incite violent insurrection against a democratically elected government.